sebastienmeyer2/subtitle_align/README.md

 # RecVis : Experiments on SAT

 This repository is mainly forked from base [SAT project](https://github.com/hannahbull/subtitle_align).
 We use the publicly available BOBSL dataset, as well as BSL-1K spottings provided in the base project.

+Our results can be found in the *presentation/recvis_subtitle_alignment_presentation.pdf* and *report/recvis_subtitle_alignment_report.pdf* files.

 What has been done:

 - minor fixes notably to be able to train models on Windows (see commands/win_*.txt)
+- add word annotations argument
-- adding vector of spottings probs in the decoder (concatenate with other vectors such as video features)
+- adding probs (anchors) prior in the decoder (concatenate with other vectors such as video features)
 - adding spottings prior vector infered from spottings' frames (can be adjusted to prior width)
-- ~~adding spottings embeddings (average) to the decoder ? (mentioned in the FPP)~~ -> we don't have positional context nor it will bring more information than subtitle embeddings, so we won't do that
 - measure proportion of non-zeros frames in different priors (audio, probs, spottings)
 - measure proportion of all-zeros vectors in different priors (audio, probs, spottings)
 - measure average width (when non-all-zeros) of vectors in different priors (audio, spottings)